c4arl0s/NSCoding/README.md

     [keyedArchiver finishEncoding];

     // create the paths
+    // In swift we can also create URLs, which is the best way.
     NSArray *paths = NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES);
     NSString *stringDocumentsDirectoryPath = [paths objectAtIndex:0];
     NSString *filePath = [stringDocumentsDirectoryPath stringByAppendingPathComponent:@"notes.plist"];